VanAndelInstitute/s3vs/README.md

 # S<sup>3</sup>VS (S3 Virtual Slide)
-This is reference implementation for viewing Aperio SVS digital slide images from an Amazon S3 bucket.
+This is a reference implementation for viewing Aperio SVS digital slide images that are stored in Amazon S3.

 ## Front-end web client
 The S<sup>3</sup>VS front-end [(web)](/web) uses [OpenSeadragon](https://openseadragon.github.io/) and is meant to be embedded in an existing application.
 Once the back-end is deployed, set the service endpoint in `config.js`, and then you can test the front-end in standalone mode like so: